 - Kindergarden & Daycare

-We moved to Copenhagen and started the 1-year program, and absolutely couldn’t stand it for so many reasons that you can read about here.
-Basically we paid $10,000 each and didn’t get our money back, but I now had to come up wtih additional $5,000 for another program.
-Therefore I started worked in a Kindergarden on the side.
+Moved to Copenhagen and started a 1-year program, and absolutely hated everything about it for so many reasons that you can read about here.
+Basically we paid $10,000 each, left the program after two weeks and didn’t get our money back.
+But I now had to come up wtih an additional $5,000 for another dance program.
+Therefore I started worked in a Kindergarden on the side in Copenhagen.